bnomei/kirby3-schema/README.md

 #### VSCode

 VSCode will only use the Schemastore but no local files as far as I could find out.
-There was a `json.schema` setting but that does not work anymore.
+There was a `json.schemas` setting but that does not work anymore.
 But maybe there is a way... create an issue or PR to this readme if you know how to set this up.

 #### PHP Storm